-Meta Description: Learn about advanced Coolsculpting applicators & the role each play in destroying unwanted pockets of fat in different areas of the body.
+Meta Description: Learn about advanced Coolsculpting applicators & the role each plays in destroying unwanted pockets of fat in different areas of the body.
 Non-invasive, FDA Cleared.

 COOLSCULPTING APPLICATORS | THE ADVANCED COLLECTION LINE

 CoolSculpting technology has taken the world by storm and is presently the #1 non-invasive body sculpting procedure.
-It utilizes state-of-the-art Coolsculpting applicators & the Cryolipolysis method to deliver amazing results.
-This innovative process has drastically changed how fat reduction treatments are done now.
-Coolsculpting applicators eliminate pockets of fats by targeting nine problematic areas.
-It has a controlled cooling system that reduces stubborn fat easily.
-Moreover, the Cryolipolysis technology continues to improve each day.
+It utilizes state-of-the-art Coolsculpting applicators.
+These applicators employ the cryolipolysis method to deliver excellent results.

+Coolsculpting applicators eliminate pockets of fat in nine problematic areas.
+It has a controlled cooling system that reduces stubborn fat efficiently.

-Years before, liposuction was one of the only solutions to eliminate stubborn pockets of fat in areas of the body.
-However, unlike Coolsculpting, the liposuction procedure requires surgery, scalpels, anesthesia and stitches.
-This is one of the reasons why Coolsculpting has become the best treatment for targeting fat around the body.
-People love that it is non-invasive.
-The treatment is performed by a certified Coolsculpting technician and provider.
-They use CoolSculpting applicators which are comfortable, convenient, and virtually painless.
+A certified Coolsculpting technician or provider performs the treatment.
+They use CoolSculpting applicators, which are comfortable, convenient, and virtually painless.
 The treatments generally last for 35 minutes with minimal to little downtime.

 Process of CoolSculpting Applicators:

-CoolSculpting has a range of applicators and all of them play a role in fat reduction & body sculpting.
+CoolSculpting has a range of applicators.
+All of them play a role in fat reduction & body sculpting.
 This procedure uses a process called cryolipolysis.
-The applicator exposes the fat deposits of area targeted on the body to freezing temperatures.
-This is all done without ever harming the overlaying skin or the areas surrounding it.
-After which, the body disposes the frozen & dead fat cells as waste through the liver as waste.
+The applicator exposes the fat deposit to freezing temperatures.
+This is all done without harming the overlying skin or the areas surrounding it.
+The body then disposes of the frozen & dead fat cells as waste through the liver.

-The results delivered by CoolSculpting are permanent.
-The CoolSculpting treatment requires expert understanding and knowledge of the underlying anatomy.
-A Coolsculpting certified professional will use the applicators to provide the person receiving the treatment the best possible results.

 Different Types and Collection of CoolSculpting Applicators:

 There are several different types of applicators, depending on the area of the body which needs to be treated.
 Overall, there are seven CoolSculpting applicators to help eliminate stubborn fat cells.
 All the applicators are capable of treating different regions of the physique.
-The following are the seven best and most advanced lines of CoolSculpting applicators.

 CoolPetite Advantage™

-This applicator is small but it adjusts to all body sizes and fat regions.
+This applicator is small, but it adjusts to all body sizes and fat regions.
 It reduces fat with pinpoint precision.
 CoolPetite Advantage tackles and treats the most troubled area of the body in the upper arms region.

 In addition, this innovative applicator effectively works on other body fatty tissues located in places such as the arms, knees, and back of thighs, etc. And it freezes away bra bulges and banana rolls.

 CoolFit Advantage™

 One of the best applicators to reduce fat cells in the inner thighs is CoolFit Advantage.
 CoolFit Advantage has one of the most innovative cup designs to target fat and tone the body effectively.

 The Coolsculpting applicator is very comfortable, with minimal bruising.
 Due to its efficiency, treatment time is reduced by 50%.
-CoolFit Advantage also treats abdomen, arms and thin thighs area.
+CoolFit Advantage also treats abdomen, arms, and outer thighs area.

 CoolMini™ Applicator

-This CoolMini applicator is excellent for targeting stubborn fat cells which cause double chin.
-It targets submental fullness that lead to double chin appearance.
+This CoolMini applicator is excellent for targeting stubborn fat cells which cause a double chin.
+It targets submental fullness that leads to a double chin appearance.
 In just 35 minute treatments, the CoolMini applicator helps eliminate unwanted fat under the chin.
 The CoolMini is the smallest in the line of Coolsculpting applicators.

 CoolCurve+ Advantage™